a6enez3r/mkd/docs/index.md

-# mkdk
+# mkd

-collection of commands to easily run common docker containers
+collection of commands to simplify running common `Docker` containers

 ***